FantasyNitroGEN/visallo/docs/extension-points/front-end/vertexMenu/index.md

 Vertex Menu Plugin
 =================

-Plugin to add new items to vertex context menu
+Plugin to add new items to vertex context menu.

 ## Required parameters:

-* label: The text to display
+* label: The text to display.
-* event: The event to trigger
+* event: The event to trigger.

 ## Optional parameters:

 * shortcut: string of shortcut to show in menu.
 Doesn't actually listen for shortcut, just places the text in the label.
-* args: other values to pass to event handler
+* args: other values to pass to event handler.
-* shouldDisable: function to disable / enable the field
+* shouldDisable: function to disable / enable the field.
-* selection: number of how many selected items this supports
+* selection: number of how many selected items this supports.
 * options: (object)
-    * insertIntoMenuItems: function to place the item in existing items
+    * insertIntoMenuItems: function to place the item in existing items.

 ## Example